 - Advanced post-graduate training with the Institute of Functional Medicine with a concentration on treating clients with complex, chronic conditions.
 She is trained to use a comprehensive set of interventions including therapeutic diets, nutritional supplements, botanicals, lifestyle, exercise, sleep, and stress-management techniques.

 - Certified in the Bredesen protocol for Reversing Cognitive Decline, which takes a functional medicine approach to preventing and reversing Alzheimer’s disease.
 It looks at the multiple factors that contribute to cognitive decline including inflammation, infection, blood sugar dysregulation, nutrient deficiencies, low hormone levels, and toxic exposure.

-- In addition to working with clients in her own practice, Barbara works as a nutritionist at Functional Medicine SF, a specialized practice delivering personalized medical care to those with complicated conditions.
-Barbara works closely with the practitioner team to translate their recommendations into workable, sustainable changes that lead to optimal wellness for patients.
+- In addition to working with clients in her own practice, Barbara has worked as a nutritionist at a specialized functional medicine practice delivering personalized medical care to those with complicated conditions.
+Barbara worked closely with the practitioner team to translate their recommendations into workable, sustainable changes that lead to optimal wellness for patients.

 “Barbara is incredibly knowledgeable, thorough and compassionate.
 I’ve worked with her for several months now.
 She can always be reached, keeps my health a priority and goes way beyond to make sure that my health improves.
 I highly recommend her without any reservation.”

 A few years ago, I regularly ran and biked the hills above my town.
 I looked forward to savoring the views from the hilltops and feeling the endorphin rush I got from physically challenging myself.